Simple Spicy Cranberry Mustard

 Would you like to save this post for later?

-Place cranberries, honey, and jalapeno in a small saucepan over low heat.
+Step 1: Combine cranberries, honey, and chopped jalapeños in a small saucepan over low heat.

-If the mixture thickens too quickly before the jalapenos soften, add a small amount of water to slow cooking.
+Step 3: If it thickens before the peppers soften, add a splash of water and continue simmering.

-Mix in the Dijon mustard until fully combined.
+Step 5: Add Dijon mustard and mix until fully combined.

 Recipe FAQs

-Yes, but thaw them first and drain excess liquid before cooking.
+Yes, but thaw them first and be sure to drain any excess liquid that’s formed from freezing to keep the mustard from becoming watered down.

 It has a moderate kick.
-Reduce the jalapeno or use a milder pepper if needed.
+Reduce the amount of jalapeño or use a milder pepper if you prefer a little less spice.

 Yes.
-After cooling, use a blender or food processor for a smoother mustard.
+After cooling, use an immersion blender or food processor to create a smooth texture.

 This recipe is not tested for canning.
 Stick to refrigeration for safety.